Learn about us

 What is ‘Situational Distress’ and how does it link to suicide?

-- However, there is a growing body of evidence, academic and otherwise (PBB included) demonstrating that males in particular often become suicidal due to external non medical reasons.
+However, there is a growing body of evidence, academic and otherwise (PBB experience included) demonstrating that males in particular often become suicidal due to external non medical reasons.
 They respond to external ‘situational distress’ such as separation, custodial matters, debt, loss of employment or home.
+These are often also referred to as psycho-social factors.

-- If that external ‘situational distress’ is managed well, then the option of suicide tends to come off the table. i.e. Men in particular can and will suicide as a ‘logical option’ when no better alternative seems to exist.
-PBB therefore addresses the ‘situational distress’ that parents experience during separation by helping them to cope and to manage their situation; this removes the feelings of helplessness and isolation that most commonly plague those facing overwhelming challenge.
+If that external ‘situational distress’ is managed well, then the option of suicide tends to come off the table. i.e. Men in particular can and will suicide as a ‘logical option’ when no better alternative seems to exist.
+PBB therefore addresses the ‘situational distress’ that parents experience during separation by helping them to cope and to manage their situation by using practical tools to manage the 'factor', not by addressing underlying mental health; this removes the feelings of helplessness and isolation that most commonly plague those facing overwhelming challenges.

-- To get a sense of how important it is to understand this approach, in 2016 quality assurance work indicated that PBB was able to avert over 350 suicides in that year alone.
+To get a sense of how important it is to understand this approach, in 2016 quality assurance work indicated that PBB was able to avert over 350 suicides in that year alone.
 This is world class performance in suicide prevention, and something of which we are very proud.
-Medicalised approaches to 'mental health' tend not to perform as well, comparatively.
+Medicalised approaches to 'mental health' tend not to perform as well, comparatively, with separating parents - men in particular.
+This being because in the majority, their challenge is not mental health related.

 How do I start a group near me or otherwise provide help for separating mums / dads?